-Formal Review of a Conciliator Grievance
+Formal Review (Investigation) of a Conciliator Grievance

 - If either the Complainant or Conciliator prefer not to talk privately again, or if they do talk but are unsuccessful in resolving the complaint, or if either the Complainant or the Conciliator is not satisfied with a proposed counseling regimen, or the Complainant is not satisfied with the reported results of such a regimen, either the Complainant or the Conciliator (“the Parties”) may request a Formal Review of the complaint.

-- As more information emerges, the IRO may offer verbal or written counsel to either or both of the Parties on how they might be able to resolve the matter personally and informally by acknowledging their own misunderstandings or mistakes and by committing to specific remedies or changes in the future.
+- As more information emerges, the IRO (or panel) may offer verbal or written counsel to either or both of the Parties on how they might be able to resolve the matter personally and informally by acknowledging their own misunderstandings or mistakes and by committing to specific remedies or changes in the future.
 If agreed upon by the Parties, this may include the implementation of the counseling regimen specified in provision 8.

-- If the Conciliator is certified by another training/certification organization, such as Ambassadors for Reconciliation or the Institute for Christian Conciliation Peace, those organizations shall be notified of a suspension or revocation of certification by RW360, and RW360 will cooperate fully with those organizations as they determine their response to the IRO’s Decision.
+- If the Conciliator is certified by another training/certification organization, such as Ambassadors for Reconciliation or the Institute for Christian Conciliation Peace, those organizations may be notified of a suspension or revocation of certification by RW360, and RW360 will cooperate with those organizations as they determine their response to the IRO’s Decision.

 Appellate Review of a Conciliator Grievance